supertree-toolkit/stk/doc/tutorial.rst

 taxa name by clicking :menuselection:`Import tree`.
 Now :menuselection:`File --> Save as` to filename :file:`Anomura_poly.phyml`.

-.. note:: You will need to change the tree name back to cunningham_etal_1992_1

-You can compare to the expected data, which is in :file:`tutorial/Section_5.4.1_data/3.non-monophyly_removed.phyml`.
+You can compare to the expected data, which is in :file:`tutorial/5.4.1_NonMonophyleticTaxa/5.4.1_2.non-monophyly_removed.phyml`.

 Standardising Nomenclature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^